porscheinformatik/pnet-data-api/README.md

 ## Performance

-The Partner.&#78;et Data API is a scaleable application hosted in a cloud environment and is based on an NoSQL-Database in the background.
+The Partner.&#78;et Data API is a scalable application hosted in a cloud environment and is based on an NoSQL-Database in the background.
 Requests should be fast and the data should be accurate.
-The data from the Partner.&#78;et get's synced every few seconds and should be up-to-date most of the time.
+The data from the Partner.&#78;et gets synced every few seconds and should be up-to-date most of the time.

 The REST Interface provides the data as fast as it can.
 Currently we don't have performance issues because of too many users or too many requests.
-Generally, it is better to make multple smaller requests, than fewer larger ones.
+Generally, it is better to make multiple smaller requests, than fewer larger ones.

 Consider caching relevant information!
 Most of the data does not change very often.
 We encourage you to store results locally and reuse the information instead of performing the same request over and over again.